Encapsule/onm/src/core/README.md

 In a perfect world, the producer of the JSON your code consumes provides you with its ASM so you can just bail and check your package dependencies if you hit a bunch of RIS parse failures.

 But even with an ASM in hand, shit happens: resources go missing, or aren't what you expect them to be when you find them.
-XRLT location failures on RAL's alert to quickly that the data that your processing isn't what you expected.
+RLTP location failures on RAL's alert to quickly that the data that your processing isn't what you expected.

 The intent of this is to provide a simple but highly effective bulkheading protocol for proactively identifying upstream JSON data contract changes _before_ your routines operate on unknown data so that you can fail early with actionable telemetry.
 There's not really a good and consistent way to do this right now and it needless slows development, and absolutely fucking kills development teams trying to decipher complex distributed systems breaks.
 Bulkheading your functions lets you diagnose failures in your code using a binary search approach oftentimes using little more than failure telemetry.